-You are eligible for UKCP student membership if you are on a training course with a UKCP registered organisational member. smcp is a registered training establishment (UKATA is a member organisation of UKCP) and all training leads to final qualification as a Certified Transactional Analyst (once you have met all the criteria and passed final written and oral examinations) this then leads to automatic UKCP registration as a qualified member of UKCP.
+You are eligible for UKCP student membership if you are on a training course with a UKCP registered organisational member. smcp is a UKATA registered training establishment (UKATA is a member organisation of UKCP) and all training can lead to final qualification as a Certified Transactional Analyst (once you have met all the criteria and passed final written and oral examinations) this then leads to automatic UKCP registration as a qualified member of UKCP.

 2. Student therapist

 3. Full clinical individual member